NVIDIA/aistore/cli/resources/bucket.md

 `ais bucket rename BUCKET NEW_BUCKET`

-Renames a local bucket.
+Renames an ais bucket.

 ### copy

 `ais bucket cp BUCKET NEW_BUCKET`

-Copies a local bucket content to a new local bucket.
+Copies an existing ais bucket to a new ais bucket.

 ### objects